-gore protective membrane Vents for liquid and gas sensors
+gore protective membrane Vents for sensors

-gore vents equalize pressure for consistent sensor performance
+vents equalize pressure for consistent sensor performance

-From detecting hazardous gases in industrial process lines, or dissolved oxygen in streams, to pH sensors and liquid level sensors in beverage plants, electronic sensors are becoming smaller with more demanding requirements.
+From detecting hazardous gases in industrial process lines or dissolved oxygen in streams, to pH sensors and liquid level sensors in beverage plants, electronic sensors are becoming smaller with more demanding requirements.
 Gore protective membrane vents improve reliability and performance in liquid and gas sensors.